Pianist Daniil Trifonov loves spending time with Bach

-New Classical Tracks: Daniil Trifonov (extended)
+New Classical Tracks - Daniil Trifonov (Extended)

 To hear the rest of my conversation, click on the extended interview above, or download the extended podcast on iTunes or wherever you get your podcasts.

-Daniil Trifonov (Offical site)
+Daniil Trifonov (official site)